 Health professionals warn that pregnant women should avoid taking any medication unless a doctor recommends it.
-Talk to your health care provider if you are pregnant and have questions about taking acetaminophen.
+Talk to your healthcare provider if you are pregnant and have questions about taking acetaminophen.

-Filing a Tylenol Autism Lawsuit After Autism Diagnosis
+Our Lawyers are Reviewing Tylenol Autism Lawsuits: Filing a Tylenol Autism Lawsuit After Autism Diagnosis

 Many defendants in Tylenol lawsuits are not drug manufacturers making generic acetaminophen-based drugs or healthcare professionals prescribing or recommending taking acetaminophen during pregnancy.

-Over-the-Counter Tylenol Not Safe During Pregnancy
+Over-the-Counter Tylenol/Acetaminophen During Pregnancy is Unsafe

 Personal injury lawyers are reviewing Tylenol autism lawsuits for families with children with autism or ADHD that may have been caused by acetaminophen exposure during pregnancy.

-If you or a child has been affected by prenatal exposure to the drug, contact a Tylenol Autism lawyer today for a free consultation.
+If you or a child has been affected by prenatal exposure to the drug, contact a Tylenol autism lawyer today for a free consultation.
 Filing a Tylenol lawsuit could provide compensation for your damages.